htang014/rshell/README.md

 * Bash commands run in this shell will not be contained within the shell and can potentially affect the bash process.
 For instance, "clear" will clear the entire screen, including text originating in bash.

 ###ls
+* The getpwuid() and getgrgid() syscalls used in the -l flag return NULL occasionally and unpredictably.
+Owner name and group name will occasionally display as "ERROR" in this case.
-* The -l flag causes segmentation faults and errno errors in an unpredictable fashion.
+* Errno errors occur in an unpredictable fashion when using -l.
 * A rare error occurs where stat() fails to open files in a directory.
 Slightly more noticable when executing on very large directories.
 Appears to occur in predictable locations.
+* Running ls with -R while passing in filenames displays current directory even if no files inside are mentioned.
+* Color codes for hidden files (grey background) skews column formatting slightly.